OSGConnect/tutorial-matlab-HelloWorld/README.md

 ## Compiling MATLAB on a machine with license

 MATLAB compiler `mcc` allows one to create standalone binary from the MATLAB program.
 The standalone binary runs on a machine without license but the binary requires correct version of MATLAB runtime and operating system.
-The MATLAB runtime are available freely from MathWorks (http://www.mathworks.com/products/compiler/mcr/).
+The MATLAB runtime are available freely from [MathWorks](http://www.mathworks.com/products/compiler/mcr/).
 The version of MATLAB runtime should match with the version of MATLAB compiler.
 OSG machines are based on linux, so it is required to compile MATLAB on linux machines.

 ### MATLAB script - hello_world.m